 Find out about the Library and its services early in your time at the University and do not hesitate to ask for help or check out the website for services that may be helpful to you.

-Our libraries are located on the St Lucia, Gatton and Ipswich campuses and in three teaching hospitals and in the Dental School.
+Our libraries are located on the St Lucia, Gatton and Ipswich campuses and in three teaching hospitals.

 Students borrow from the collection by presenting their student cards.
 Generous borrowing privileges facilitate student learning.

 Find out more by accessing our Borrowing guides.